angkb/Quintet-Group3/README.md

 _Our project adopted the following DevSecOps practices:_

 - **Shift Left Security:** Security considerations were integrated from the initial planning stages, ensuring early identification and mitigation of vulnerabilities.
 - **Continuous Integration and Continuous Delivery (CI/CD):** An automated pipeline was established to continuously integrate code changes, run security scans, and deploy builds to testing and production environments.
+(GitHub Action)
 - **Infrastructure as Code (IaC)**: Infrastructure configurations were managed as code, enabling consistent and secure deployments across environments.
+(Terraform)
 - **Security Automation:** Security testing tools were integrated into the CI/CD pipeline to automate vulnerability scanning.
+(Snyk & Checkov)
 - **Collaboration and Communication:** Regular communication and collaboration between development, security, and operations teams were fostered to ensure alignment and address security concerns promptly.
+(Slack, Zoom, Teams)

 ## Architecture Diagram _LIM WJ